 During that time, he has worked in the private sector with major engineering consulting firms and in the public sector with large water businesses, including as Executive Manager Technical Services, Executive Manager Strategy and Development and as Managing Director of Goulburn-Murray Water in Victoria.

 David is currently Managing Director of the specialist engineering consultancy Australian Dams & Water Consultants Pty Ltd and is a former Director and Past Chairman of the Australian National Committee on Large Dams (ANCOLD).

 He was recognised by Engineers Australia in 2009 as one of Australia’s 100 most Influential Engineers and has been awarded the River Murray Water Medal by the MDBA.

 Vanessa Sullivan | Director

-Vanessa has extensive commercial, regulatory and finance experience across the water, energy and carbon sectors.
-She completed a number of significant transactions in each of these sectors including contracting $1 billion energy load for a large energy user, energy and water market acquisitions and developing carbon and energy strategies for global corporates.
+With extensive commercial, regulatory and finance experience, Vanessa has completed a number of significant transactions including contracting a $1 billion energy load for a large energy user, acting as commercial lead on energy and water market acquisitions and developing and implementing carbon and energy strategies for global corporates.

 Executive Leadership Team

 Nicole Hollows was appointed as Chief Executive Officer on 26 April 2016.

 Nicole is an experienced senior executive, with a career spanning over 20 years in the resources sector, including experience in the global resources and coal industries.

 Prior to joining Sunwater, Nicole was Managing Director of global resources firm AMCI Australia and South East Asia.
 She was Chief Executive Officer of Macarthur Coal Limited from 2007 to 2011 and, under her leadership, the company grew from A$700m to A$5bn market capitalisation and was listed on the ASX Top 50 Companies Index.
 Nicole believes in leading a high performance culture and streamlined systems to achieve operational excellence.